WorldCup Sampling for Multi-bit LLM Watermarking: Methodology

 Although this more aggressive separation improves detectability, it can also distort the underlying language model distribution and degrade text quality, as demonstrated in Section~\ref{Section: Ablation Study}.
 To strike a better balance between detectability and fluency, we introduce an entropy-aware dynamic adjustment factor.
 Concretely, for a two-bit message $\mathbf{m}'$, we define the updated watermarked scores as follows:

-The scores are log-transformed for numerical stability and normalized via softmax, from which the \textbf{champion token} is ultimately sampled.
+The scores are first made non-negative via clipping, then log-transformed for numerical stability and normalized via softmax, from which the \textbf{champion token} is ultimately sampled.
 Here, the coefficient $\lambda$ is adaptively determined by the entropy of the base LLM distribution:

 where $\alpha$ is a hyperparameter that controls the watermark strength, and $\sigma$ denotes the activation function, with their specific choices reported in Appendix~\ref{Appendix: Activation Function}.
 Under this formulation, high-entropy (low-confidence) token positions permit stronger separation, while low-entropy tokens favor more conservative modulation to preserve generation quality.